THS-International/website/src/markdown-pages/news/new-code.md

 title: First Week of Spring 2020 Reception
 thumbnail: /./img_5997.jpg
 description: >-
+  Week 1 of Spring 2020 Reception is over and we are having a blast!
+Check out this post for more info about this week.\

+  \

   What?
 How did one week fly by so fast? \

   \